 There's nothing quite like the taste of a freshly made Brioche Donut with Vanilla Cream Filling.
 A bit crispy on the outside and soft and fluffy on the inside.

-And, as an added bonus, these Brioche Donuts are filled to the brim with rich, smooth, luxurious vanilla cream.
+And, as an added bonus, these homemade donuts are filled to the brim with rich, smooth, luxurious vanilla cream.
 Life just doesn't get any better than that.

-Don't be Intimidated by Frying at Home
+Don't be Intimidated by Frying Donuts at Home

 It's not difficult, as long as you have the right tools and the right set of instructions.
 Luckily, you have me to guide you on your homemade donut frying journey!

 After you've read through the recipe twice, make sure you have all the necessary equipment such as: